jpe442/dodateweb/README.md

 ## <a name="intro"></a> Do &#10150; Doing &#10150; Done
 ---

-DoDate is a Kanban-inspired todo productivity solution whereby users create unscheduled todos in a list (do...), distribute them accross a one-week calendar (doing...), and finally mark them as complete - moving them off the calendar to another list to resuse or delete later (done!).
+DoDate is a Kanban-inspired todo productivity solution whereby users create unscheduled todos in a list (do...), distribute them accross a one-week calendar (doing...), and finally mark them as complete - moving them off the calendar to another list to review, reuse, or delete later (done).
 Utilizing the latest frontend technologies - *Redux, ReactJS, React Native, React DnD, and Material UI* - DoDate epidomizes the modern single-page-app (SPA).
 <br>

 [Back to Table of Contents](#contents)